fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

 )
 ```

-First rename the table to `user_table` and change the table name, which is the first `Table` properry to "user".
+First rename the table to `user_table` and change the table name, which is the first `Table` property to "user".

-The `metadata` propery will still come from the `db` module so leave that.
+The `metadata` property will still come from the `db` module so leave that.

 The first column, "id" will remain the same -- we still want that primary key in the table.

 The second column we'll call "username".
 This is the first time we'll use the "String" `sqlalchemy` type, so let's add that to the import list on line 1.
 We'll define the length as `15` and then set the `index` property to `True` since we want to be able to search for users quickly using the `username` as a query, and finally we'll say that this column should be unique, since no two users should have the same username.

-The next column is `password`, which is also is a string with a length of 128 which coincides with the hashing algorithm we're going to use, which always generates a hash of 128 characters.
+The next column is `password`, which is also a string with a length of 128 which coincides with the hashing algorithm we're going to use, which always generates a hash of 128 characters.

 [Save the file](https://fmze.co/fftq-5.2.1).